3kh0/bing-rewards/README.md

 - only `USA` website guaranteed to be supported
 - multiple accounts NOT supported

-## Getting Started
+## Getting Started (Local set-up)
+Note: If using Docker, feel free to skip directly to that section.

 1. Download [Chrome](https://www.google.com/chrome/) or [Edge](https://www.microsoft.com/edge)
 2. Install [Python3](https://www.python.org/downloads/)
 3. Install requirements.txt file included in the repo: `pip install -r BingRewards/requirements.txt`.
 4. Create/update config file by running `python BingRewards/setup.py` .
 	 -  **Please note**: Your credentials will be stored as base64 encoded text.
- -  If your using the container setup you will need to run 'docker exec -it bing-rewards python BingRewards/setup.py'
 5. You must have signed onto your account using this machine before.
 Open Chrome or Edge and visit https://login.live.com.
 The site may ask to send you a verification email or text.
 6. Run `python BingRewards/BingRewards.py` to start earning points.
- - If your using the container setup you will need to run 'docker exec bing-rewards python BingRewards/BingRewards.py -nsb'
+	- You may need to add `-nsb` flag if running on Linux
-6. Occasionally, update to the latest code by running `./bing-rewards-master/update.sh`
+8. Occasionally, update to the latest code by running `./bing-rewards-master/update.sh`
-7. Optional alerting: You can receive alerting for the following services, instructions below for each service.
+9. Optional alerting: You can receive alerting for the following services, instructions below for each service.
 	- Telegram
 	- Discord
 	- Google Sheets

 ### Command Line Arguments
 There are a growing number of command line argument options.
 Here are a few to note:
 - `-r` or `--remaining`: remaining tasks - this is the *default* option
 - `-nhl` or `--no-headless`: Don't run in headless mode.
+This is a non-default option.
+- `-nsb` or `--no-sandbox`: Run browser in [no-sandbox mode](https://unix.stackexchange.com/a/68951).
+Useful for *Linux*.
 This is a non-default option.

 To see remaining argument options, please run:
 ```sh